LRTA 13000 class

 It is the first LRV in the system with 5 digits in the body number due to the class fleet exceeding 99 units, in comparison to the older fleet.

-To prepare for the construction of the LRT Line 1 Cavite extension, new trains were needed to meet the growing demand.
-A bidding for the purchase of 120 light rail vehicles (30 four-car train sets) was conducted from October 2015 to February 2016, with Japanese companies only allowed to participate in the auction.
-Marubeni Corporation and Sumitomo Corporation expressed interest to participate in the auction.
-However, the first bidding failed as no bidders submitted proposals.
+To prepare for the construction of the south extension of the LRT Line 1 to Cavite, new trains were needed to meet the growing demand.
+As such, on October 16, 2015, the Department of Transportation (DOTr) called for bids for the purchase of 120 light rail vehicles, configurable to thirty four-car trainsets, with Japanese companies only allowed to participate in the tender, In February, DOTC identified Marubeni and Sumitomo Corporation as prospective bidders.
+However, in April, the DOTC announced a failed bidding as none of them submitted proposals.

-The second bidding was conducted in 2017.
-The bidders included Marubeni Corporation with Hyundai Rotem and Mitsubishi Corporation with Construcciones y Auxiliar de Ferrocarriles (CAF).
-Mitsubishi and CAF was awarded the JPY 30 billion (₱ 14.1 billion) contract in November 2017, and the contract was signed by the Department of Transportation and Mitsubishi Corporation on December 1.
-Mitsubishi Corporation is the implementing contractor of the procurement project while Construcciones y Auxiliar de Ferrocarriles manufacturered the trains.
+On December 28, 2016, the Department of Transportation (DOTr), called for bids again.
+Two bidders showed up: Marubeni with Hyundai Rotem, and Mitsubishi Corporation with Construcciones y Auxiliar de Ferrocarriles (CAF).
+The latter won the ₱14.1 billion contract on November 19, 2017, and the contract was signed on December 1.
 These trains are expected to gradually replace the aging 1000 class which has been in use since the opening of the line in 1984 and has undergone three refurbishments.

 Car body